GeoscienceAustralia/hiperseis/seismic/cluster/README.md

     cluster sort outfile_P.csv 5. -s sorted_P.csv
     cluster sort outfile_S.csv 10. -s sorted_S.csv

+There are two stages of filtering:
+    1. Filter based on the time residual
+    2. Filter based on median of observed travel time.

-In the above the `P` arrivals are filtered for residuals less 5 seconds, and `S` arrivals are filtered for residuals for less than 10 seconds.
+In the example above, the `P` arrivals are filtered for residuals less 5 seconds, and `S` arrivals are filtered for residuals for less than 10 seconds.

 ### Match P and S arrivals